 The leaves tend to remain on the trees until quite late in the year.

 Buds, Bark and Stem

-As the bark ages, it becomes dark grey and fissured bark.
-The twigs can be sticky (hence the name glutinosa).
+As the bark ages, it becomes dark grey and fissured.
+The young twigs can be sticky (hence the name glutinosa).
 The image to the left shows some old bark; the image on the right below shows younger bark and the very noticeable lenticels.

 Flowers and Fruits

 The female flowers are much smaller in size, cone-shaped and red.
 When fertilised, these become green fruits, which gradually become woody and eventually release small, reddish brown seeds.

 The empty cones may remain on the tree until the following spring.